Tesla

 CP_a020

-Wall Connector LEDs show error; app logs CP_a020; charger appears unresponsive after power events
+Wall Connector LEDs show an error; the app logs CP_a020; the charger appears unresponsive after power events.

 Brownout / Power Quality Event Detected